gopine/diary/2023/January/January 19 (Thursday).md

 It's been a lot of trial and error to get the data I need.

 Using Postman to test the endpoints has been invaluable.

+Fixed a bug in the user authentication flow.